ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/etl/reset-etl.dotnet.markdown

 ﻿# Operations : How to reset ETL?

-ETL process continues to send documents where it last finished.
-To reset pointer to last sent document and start from the beginning you should use **ResetEtlOperation**.
+ETL is processing documents from the point where last batch finished.
+To start the processing from the very beginning you can reset the ETL by using the **ResetEltOperation**.

 ## Syntax